mohamed0sawy/Udacity/weather-journal-app/README.md

 In this project there will be server side in `server.js` file and the client side `website/app.js` file.
 Server listen in port 3000.

 ## How to work
+* Download the project
+* open the project as live server
-* Write localhost:3000 in the search bar of your browser
+* Write `localhost:3000` in the search bar of your browser
 * Enter the city name or zipCode and press the button to show the resutls

 ## Technologies